Wood Burners (Fireplaces)

 Hawke’s Bay Regional Council (which administers air quality in Hawke’s Bay) has set limits on fireplace emissions within the areas worst affected by air pollution.
 These areas are called “Air Sheds” visit Hawke's Bay Regional Council for more information.

 Old and existing fireplaces

 The Hawke's Bay Regional Council has set rules that ban certain types of non-complying fires and older fires from being used.
 These models will need to be replaced with a complying model or alternative heating system.
-Find out more by visiting their website www.hbrc.govt.nz
+Find out more by visiting their www.hbrc.govt.nz.

 All solid fuel heater installations must be inspected by a Hastings District Council Building Inspector.

 For insert fires (into an existing chimney including those with wetback), the officer will need to carry out the inspection during the installation of the Solid Fuel Heater in order to inspect the prepared chimney, any wetback and hot water cylinder components and the final installation position of the fire itself.